usafadh/marginalia/README.md

 * tm -- text mining package by Ingo Feinerer and Kurt Hornik.
 * string manipulation and file i/o packages.
 Scripts in the code folder document the specific packages used in the code samples.

-The heavy lifting in producing the results is done with the lsa::textmatrix and lsa::lsa.
+The heavy lifting in producing the results is done with the lsa::textmatrix and lsa::cosine.
 The O/S was Windows 10 pro version 10.0.17763 Build 17763 running on an AMD FX-8320E eight-core processor with 16 gigabytes of RAM.